julienleows/kerberolist/README.md

 retrieves user accounts and outputs the results in a JSON file.
 By default, the tool tries to request with an anonymous authentication.
 To obtain output in json format, specify the output file with the '-o <file>' option.
+Kerberolist runs on the Windows operating system.
+You can download the latest version of the binary from the [releases section](https://github.com/julienleows/kerberolist/releases).

 ```text
 Description: